Telex Release & Bill of Lading Explained

 There are multiple types of B/L documents that can be released, and B/L documents in general play a key role when it comes to documenting ocean freight.
 However, contrary to widespread misconception, a B/L is not a contract between the carrier and shipper, nor is it a contract between the seller and buyer.

 The reason why a Bill of Lading is so essential is because it is oftentimes the most powerful negotiable instrument when it comes to payment plans between a seller and a buyer that involves a Letter of Credit.
-Basically, a B/L can function as evidence that there is a contract of carriage along with a
+Basically, a B/L can function as evidence that there is a contract of the carriage along with a

 receipt of goods and a ‘Document of Title’ to the goods.
 Multiple types exist.